|

 For the first time in three years, no reservations are required to view Yosemite’s famous Firefall phenomenon this February.
 The projected viewing period runs from February 10 through February 26, when the setting sun may illuminate Horsetail Fall on El Capitan’s eastern edge in a brilliant orange glow.

 The National Park Service is encouraging visitors to arrive early, park once for the day, and be prepared for winter conditions.
 With the reservation system dropped, larger crowds are expected, especially on Presidents’ Day weekend.
 And a reminder: Highway 120 across Tioga Pass remains closed for the season.
 Photo credit: Carlos Avila Gonzalez for the San Francisco Chronicle.
+Would you like to spend the summer working or volunteering at Camp Mather?
+There are lots of ways to get involved.
+Friends of Camp Mather and our friends at the San Francisco Recreation and Park Department are recruiting for several roles, including:

 A big shout-out to artists and aspiring designers who’d like help Friends of Camp Mather imagine the annual Camp Mather commemorative and collectible t-shirt design!

 If your answer is yes, we want to see your design!
 Please email your design by February 28, 2026 to [email protected] for consideration.
 Some technical nitty-gritty: Designs must be submitted as a high-quality digital image file, such as an Illustrator, EPS, SVG, or other vector format file.
 Also, remember that your design will need to be silk-screened onto a colored t-shirt, so clear, bold lines work best.
 Shading and color make images more difficult to use.
 All proceeds from the shirt sales will benefit Friends of Camp Mather.
-We can’t wait to see your design!
-Curtains for Camp
+We can’t wait to see your design! |

 AuthorFoCM Archives

-February 2026
+May 2026

 Categories |